jmseren/JBAS/readme.md

 Pixels are placed on top of the screen, such that the text is underneath the graphics.
 The `CLS` command clears the screen of both text and graphics.
 If you want to clear a single pixel, you can set its color to -1.

-For a list of color, see the C64 Color Chart: [https://www.c64-wiki.com/wiki/Color\_Chart](https://www.c64-wiki.com/wiki/Color_Chart)
+For a list of colors, see the C64 Color Chart: [https://www.c64-wiki.com/wiki/Color\_Chart](https://www.c64-wiki.com/wiki/Color)

 ## Subroutines